Recursive vs. Iterative DFS: A Performance Surprise

 Key points of this implementation:

-• It uses a global vector gVector as stack (global static for simplicity, there is no race-condition here).
-It’s worth noting that this vector was pre-allocated with sufficient capacity to prevent unnecessary memory re-allocations during the tests, which could skew performance measurements.
+as stack (global static for simplicity, there is no race-condition here).
+It’s worth noting that this vector was pre-allocated with sufficient capacity to prevent unnecessary memory re-allocations during the tests, which could skew performance measurements. - The

-• The dfs_vector function provides a typical DFS implementation via stack data structure.
+function provides a typical DFS implementation via stack data structure.
 Starts by pushing the root node onto the stack.
 Enters a do-while loop that continues until the stack is empty.
 In each iteration pops the last node from the stack, increments the counter, pushes the left and right children (if they exist) onto the stack.
-Finally it returns the total count of nodes traversed.
+Finally it returns the total count of nodes traversed. - The benchmark function

 Stack-based implementation using self-made stack on array